 Dealing with debt can be a frustrating, emotionally taxing experience.
 Whether you carry high credit card balances, persistent medical debt, or a crippling mortgage, your financial obligations can interfere with your ability to live a balanced life.
-If you feel like you just can’t pay off your debts on your own, you may be considering an option that has provided relief for hundreds of thousands of other Americans: a debt consolidation loan, also known as a refinancing loan.
+If you feel like you just can’t pay off your debts on your own, you may be considering an option that has provided relief for hundreds of thousands of other Americans: a debt consolidation loan, a type of unsecured personal loan also known as a refinancing loan.

 These loans can be a big help to borrowers who owe significant money – but they do come with risks.
 It’s important to understand the drawbacks and consider all your alternatives before deciding if a debt consolidation loan is right for you.